adopted-ember-addons/ember-file-upload/tests/dummy/app/templates/docs/aws.md

 Exposing `Location` to clients is important, since S3 will return the URL of the object where it's stored.
 This is accessible in the promise resolution as `response.headers.Location`.
 You may choose to expose more headers for debugging purposes (see [S3 Documentation](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html))

-To properly upload a file to S3 directly from the browser, you need to provide a presigned URL.
+To properly upload a file to S3 directly from the browser, you need to provide a preassigned URL.
 A simple ruby class for S3 direct upload parameter signing is provided below as an example:

 ```ruby
 require 'openssl'